Andijan massacre: Clan struggle theory

 One interpretation of the unrest and the preceding trial mainly espoused by Central Asian scholars is an inter-clan struggle between the Tashkent-Ferghana clan alliance and the rival Samarkand clan.

-(But, clanism is not very strong in Uzbekistan) On 25 May 2004 the legislative chamber of Andijan's regional government voted to impeach Kobiljon Obidov, the Governor of Andijan and a leading member of the Ferghana clan, replacing him with Saydullo Begaliyev, the former Minister of Agriculture and Water in the national government.
+On 25 May 2004 the legislative chamber of Andijan's regional government voted to impeach Kobiljon Obidov, the Governor of Andijan and a leading member of the Ferghana clan, replacing him with Saydullo Begaliyev, the former Minister of Agriculture and Water in the national government.
 Governor Obidov's involvement in several political scandals lost him favor with President Karimov, who personally attended his impeachment proceedings.
 According to an anonymous source who spoke with EurasiaNet Obidov "was the province's master... businesses favored by the hokim got the green light for everything.
-All the entrepreneurs who enjoyed [Obidov's] patronage," including the 23 businessmen, "grew rich".
+All the entrepreneurs who enjoyed [Obidov's] patronage", including the 23 businessmen, "grew rich".
 In late 2004 Karimov appointed Ikromkhon Nazhmiddinov, who succeeded Begaliyev as the Minister of Agriculture and Water, Governor of Ferghana province.

 The source said, "Criminal proceedings were started against many of his [Obidov's] administration members.
 The new hokim also decided to re-divide the businesses in the province; he cracked down on the entrepreneurs who had been supported by Obidov.
 They were told to sell their businesses for a pittance either to him [Begaliyev] or his people, or face legal proceedings."

 Prior to the Andijan massacre the Samarkand clan maintained control over the Interior Ministry under the leadership of Zakir Almatov and the Tashkent clan controlled the National Security Service under the leadership of Rustam Innoyatov.
 Rustam Burnashev and Irina Chernykh of the Central Asia-Institute argue that rumors of Karimov's resignation due to ill-health prompted the two leaders to try to seize power.
 Both leaders considered coup d'états in 2004, early 2005, and in mid-2005.